Mets–Phillies rivalry: 1995–2000

 The division-rival Braves defeated the Cleveland Indians in the 1995 World Series; on the way to doing so, they left the rest of the division behind them.
-The Mets and Phillies finished in second and third places in the division, respectively, with identical 69–75 records; the Braves were the only National League East team to finish above .500.
+The Mets and Phillies finished in second and third places in the division, respectively, with identical 69–75 records; the Braves were the only NL East team to finish above .500.
 The Mets and Phillies staged a close battle for second place, with New York coming out ahead, taking 7 victories from the 13-game season series.

 Both the Mets and Phillies finished near the bottom of the division in 1996: the Mets ended the season in fourth place, with a 71–91 record, while the Phillies finished last (67–95).
 The Mets took a second consecutive close season series from the Phillies, with an identical 7–6 record to the prior year.

-The 1997 Mets improved to 88–74, but that record was only good for third place in the division, as the Braves finished with 101 wins and the Marlins, with a record of 92–70, took the National League wild card and won the 1997 World Series.
+The 1997 Mets improved to 88–74, but that record was only good for third place in the division, as the Braves finished with 101 wins and the Marlins, with a record of 92–70, took the NL Wild Card and won the 1997 World Series.
 The Phillies, meanwhile, languished in last place behind the Expos, with a 68–94 record, and only managed to take 5 of 12 games from the Mets that season, including a September 9 game at Shea Stadium that was a moment of peace in the rivalry to remember former Phillies player and broadcaster and original Met Richie Ashburn, who died that morning.

 The 1998 Mets finished in second place, with the Phillies right behind them in third.
-The Braves finished with the best record in the National League (106 wins), but were unable to make it to the World Series.
+The Braves finished with the best record in the NL (106 wins), but did not make it to the World Series.
 The Mets finished over .500 for the second straight year, aided by their 8–4 record against the Phillies.

-The standings were identical the next season, as the Mets faced the Braves in the 1999 National League Championship Series; they were defeated, and the Braves lost to the New York Yankees in the ensuing World Series.
+The standings were identical the next season, as the Mets faced the Braves in the 1999 NLCS; they were defeated, and the Braves lost to the New York Yankees in the ensuing World Series.
 The Phillies and Mets split the season series, six games each; the Phillies finished under .500 for the sixth consecutive season with a 77–85 record.

 The Mets won the wild card again in 2000, finishing one game behind the Braves in the division and defeating the Cardinals in the League Championship Series to face the Yankees in the 2000 World Series.
 Though the Phillies finished in last place in the division with a 65–97 record, they defeated the Mets in the season series, 7–6.